 Having worked in the North End a couple years, I’ve had some time to discover all the nooks and crannies of this fascinating neighborhood, and people often ask me what to see here.
-Though Mike’s Pastry, the Paul Revere House, and all great Italian restaurants fine and good, you really can’t get a true understanding of the North End without going to Polcari’s Coffee.
+Though Mike’s Pastry, the Paul Revere House, and all great Italian restaurants fine and good, you can’t get a true understanding of the North End without going to Polcari’s Coffee.

 Polcari’s is so special because when you step in, you feel as you’re back in 1932.
-Glass jars full of coffee beans of all varieties line the wall behind the register, and bins of flour, beans, and lentils line the floor and shelves.
+Glass jars full of coffee beans of all varieties line the wall behind the register, and buckets of flour, beans, and lentils line the floor and shelves.
 Seeds, nuts, and candies are splayed out in front of the register, and all the spices you could ever imagine are available — and at great prices too!